dmxt/weather-express-api/README.md

 ### Note about lockfiles
 npm and yarn lockfile don't go well together.
 If you find a two lockfiles in your directory, delete the one you don't use (or delete both) which are `yarn.lock` or `package-json.lock`.
-It will generate a new lockfile after running a start command with with no impact.
+It will generate a new lockfile after running a start command with no impact.
 You're not supposed to modify these lockfile files via text editor.

 ## 4. Start a server!

+Make sure you have `/node_modules/` folder in your root directory before running, otherwise it will not work.
+If you don't have this folder, repeat step 3 or open an issue.

 ```bash
 npm start